Feature #2799

 I am willing to contribute to a bounty to make redmine browsing of Bazaar shared repositories work.

-Updated by Nikolai Bochev about 1 year ago
+Updated by Nikolai Bochev over 15 years ago

 +1 for this also.
 Bazaar is gaining speed, just look at launchpad, and as of now there isn't an open source issue tracker supporting it's full feature set of workflows .
 I am also willing to contribute to a bounty not only for making shared repository browsing work within redmine, but a tighter integration with Bazaar in general.